sam-sayegh/social_plugin/README.md

         	<li>Add folder Auth inside app/Http/Controllers</li>
             <br>
             <li>Add in folder file LoginController.php<br>
-            This file is responsible for the functions that handles the call to the plattform and the callback returned to get the userinfo
+            This file is responsible for the functions that handles the call to the platform and the callback returned to get the userinfo
             </li>
             <br>
        </ul>